-Administration Classroom Building (FH-A) houses administrative offices, general classrooms, a computer laboratory, and Learning Resources Center.
+Administration Classroom Building (FH-A) houses administrative offices, general classrooms, the GED/ESL classroom, a computer laboratory, and Learning Resources Center.

 The Bell Building (FH-B) built in 1904 is the original site of the Marietta Johnson School of Organic Education.
 It contains two classrooms and the Marietta Johnson Museum.